By/ Last Modified On February 19, 2024

 In higher elevations, the leavening agent works twice as hard and may cause the batter to rise rapidly and sink before it’s had a chance to set up.

 This gluten-free chocolate cake recipe is a family favorite.
+It's the result of a bunch of attempts, and I'm delighted with how it turns out.

 I wanted to share it with you so you can find your happily-cake-ever-after.